MFA IN VISUAL ART

 Normative time to degree: Three years.

 Acceptance into the MFA program in the Department of Art is predicated on acceptance by the Graduate Division.
-All materials must be received by the January 5th deadline and incomplete applications will not be reviewed.
+All materials must be received by January 5th, deadline and incomplete applications will not be reviewed.

 NOTE: GRE scores are NOT required for application to the Department of Art; Three (3) Letters of Recommendation are required by Graduate Admissions.